-The total number between Registered Sex Offenders and JMAPPA Category 1 offenders can be different as individuals' remains under JMAPPA for 3 month's post deregistration.
+The total number between Registered Sex Offenders and JMAPPA Category 1 offenders can be different as individuals' remains under JMAPPA for 3 month's post deregistration or receive Notification Orders from the Court prior to JMAPPA registration.
 See "What is JMAPPA" for further information.